Border Bases in the Rational Weyl Algebra: Background

 where $\CC(x)$ abbreviates $\CC(x_1,\ldots,x_n)$.
 In the same way, for ideals $J \subset R_n$, we refer to the $\CC(x)$-dimension of $R_n/J$ as the holonomic rank of the $R_n$-ideal $J$.
 If $I$ is holonomic, then on any simply connected domain in $\CC^n$ outside the singular locus of~$I$, the holonomic rank equals the dimension of the $\CC$-vector space of holomorphic solutions to the system of PDEs encoded by~$I$.
 This follows from the theorem of Cauchy--Kovalevskaya--Kashiwara.

-Let $I$ be a $D$-ideal of holonomic rank $m$, and let $(s_1=1,s_2,\ldots,s_m)$ be a $\CC(x_1,\ldots,x_n)$-basis of~$R_n/R_nI$.
+Let $I$ be a $D$-ideal of holonomic rank $m$, and let $(s_1=1,s_2,\ldots,s_m)$ be a $\CC(x)$-basis of~$R_n/R_nI$.
 The $s_i$'s can be chosen to be monomials in the $\partial_i$'s, and w.l.o.g.\ we can assume $s_1=1$.
 For a solution $f\in \Sol(I)$ to~$I$, denote $F=(f,s_2\bullet f,\ldots,s_m\bullet f)^\top$.
-Then there are unique $m\times m$ matrices $A_1,\ldots,A_n$ with entries in $\CC(x_1,\ldots,x_n)$ that fulfill
+Then there are unique $m\times m$ matrices $A_1,\ldots,A_n$ with entries in $\CC(x)$ that fulfill

 for \underline{any} $f\in \Sol(I)$.
 This system is called {\em Pfaffian system} of~$I$ (with respect to the chosen basis), see~\cite[p.~38]{SST00}.
 We refer to the matrices in \eqref{eq:connmatrices} as the {\em connection matrices} of~$I$.
 The entries of the connection matrices can be obtained by a Gröbner basis reduction of the $\partial_is_j$ modulo~$I$.
 The left-hand side of \eqref{eq:connmatrices} is the vector $(\partial_i \bullet f,(\partial_i\cdot s_2)\bullet f,\ldots,(\partial_i\cdot s_m)\bullet f)^\top$, where $\cdot$ is the multiplication of differential operators.
-The connection matrices of a $D_n$-ideal only depend on $R_nI$ and hence could equally be read from the Weyl closure~\cite{WeylClosureTsai} of $I$, namely the $D_n$-ideal $W(I)=R_nI\cap D_n$, since $R_nI=R_nW(I)$ as $R_n$-ideals.
+The connection matrices of a $D_n$-ideal $I$ only depend on the $R_n$-ideal $R_nI$. {In what follows, we therefore work with ideals $J=R_nI\subset R_n$ in the rational Weyl algebra mostly.} In particular, the connection matrices could equally be read from the Weyl closure~\cite{WeylClosureTsai} of~$I$, namely the $D_n$-ideal $W(I)=R_nI\cap D_n$, since $R_nI=R_nW(I)$ as $R_n$-ideals.

 \begin{remark} In the study of scattering amplitudes and cosmology, it is common to obtain systems of linear PDEs of the form in~\eqref{eq:connmatrices} for a vector of holonomic functions $F=(F_1,F_2,\ldots,F_m)^\top$.
 Examples of these functions include string amplitudes, cosmological correlators, and Feynman loop integrals.
 Physicists refer to the integrals $F_1,\ldots,F_m$ as {\em master integrals}.
 We can relate this notion to $\CC(x)$-bases of a cyclic $R_n$-module (i.e., a module of the form~$R_n/R_nI$) that consist of monomials in the $\partial_i$'s.
 The $R_n$-ideal $J=R_nI$ is derived from a $\CC(x)$-combination of the integrals $F_1,\ldots,F_m$, which we demonstrate explicitly at the example of a sunrise Feynman integral in \Cref{sec:sunrise}, see~\Cref{ex:gaugesunrise}.
 This is one of the examples we present in which one of the master integrals suffices to derive the $R_n$-ideal~$J$. \end{remark}